TrigonaMinima/TrigonaMinima.github.io/_posts/2020-03-15-grad-desc-basic.md

 4. update x and y with x_new and y_new
 ```

-The number of steps taken to reach the minima depends on learning rate ($\alpha$).
-The larger the value of $\alpha$, the bigger the steps will be and it'll find the minima quickly.
-Opposite is also true: smaller the $\alpha$, the smaller the steps will be and it'll take more time to reach minima.
-You have to find a balance though, because of a bigger $\alpha$, gradient descent might fail to converge and a smaller $\alpha$ will find a more accurate minima, but at the same time will take more time to converge.
-The following gradient descent step pseudo code shows how the $\alpha$ is used.
+The number of steps taken to reach the minima depends on learning rate ($$\alpha$$).
+The larger the value of $$\alpha$$, the bigger the steps will be and it'll find the minima quickly.
+Opposite is also true: smaller the $$\alpha$$, the smaller the steps will be and it'll take more time to reach minima.
+You have to find a balance though, because of a bigger $$\alpha$$, gradient descent might fail to converge and a smaller $$\alpha$$ will find a more accurate minima, but at the same time will take more time to converge.
+The following gradient descent step pseudo code shows how the $$\alpha$$ is used.

 ```
 1. Take variable and alpha as input